The Jeremy Kyle Show: Cancellation

 On 9 May 2019, Hampshire Police found a man dead at an address in Portsmouth.
 He was confirmed to be 63-year-old Steve Dymond and the police said "the death is not being treated as suspicious".
 Dymond had been a guest on an episode of The Jeremy Kyle Show that had been filmed a week before his death and had not yet been aired.
-He took part in the show's polygraph test, which determined he was being unfaithful to his partner after he had initially denied doing so.
-During the episode Kyle had accused Dymond of being a "serial liar" and made other disparaging comments and allegations about Dymond.
+He took part in the show's polygraph test, which determined he was being unfaithful to his partner after he had initially denied being so.
+During the episode, Kyle accused Dymond of being a "serial liar" and made other disparaging comments and allegations about Dymond.
 The death was suspected to be a suicide.

 On 13 May 2019, it was reported that ITV had suspended the recording and broadcasting of the series, including broadcasts on ITV, ITV2 and its on-demand service ITV Hub.

 On 14 May 2019, ITV released a statement regarding the programme, detailing their duty of care processes on Jeremy Kyle.
-The statement concluded:[...] everyone at ITV and The Jeremy Kyle Show is shocked and saddened at the news of the death of a participant in the show a week after the recording of the episode they featured in and our thoughts are with their family and friends.
+The statement concluded:everyone at ITV and The Jeremy Kyle Show is shocked and saddened at the news of the death of a participant in the show a week after the recording of the episode they featured in and our thoughts are with their family and friends.
 We will not screen the episode in which they featured.
 Given the seriousness of this event, ITV has also decided to suspend both filming and broadcasting of The Jeremy Kyle Show with immediate effect in order to give it time to conduct a review of this episode of the show and we cannot comment further until this review is completed.

 As a result of this incident, several individuals called for the show to be permanently taken off the air, including former ITV executive chairman Michael Grade, Members of Parliament Damian Collins, Charles Walker and Julie Elliott and psychiatrist Simon Wessely.
 A statement from 10 Downing Street referred to the incident as "deeply concerning".
 Media regulator Ofcom stated that they were "discussing this programme with ITV as a priority to understand what took place."